truenas/documentation/content/SCALE/SCALECLIReference/Auth/CLITwoFactor.md

 #### Description
 The `config` command does not require entering properties or arguments.
 Enter the command, then press <kbd>Enter</kbd>.
+The command returns a table showing current 2FA settings.

 #### Usage